Coronavirus and hearing loss

 If you are struggling to communicate while out and about, here are some things that could help:

-- Deaf awareness products: There are discreet and visual ways of alerting others to your communication needs.
+Deaf awareness products: There are discreet and visual ways of alerting others to your communication needs.
 By wearing a pin badge, wristband or lanyard with supporting communication card it will tell others that you have a hearing loss or rely on lipreading.
-Visit the Hearing Link Shop to browse our full range of products.
+If you are a business or frontline health worker you might also want to consider wearing a badge that encourages lipreaders to ask for assistance.
+The ‘If you need to lipread me badge’ is a great option for you, your staff or colleagues to wear to assist with communication.
+Visit our online shop to browse our full range of products.

-You can also find out useful tips for communicating with lipreaders while face coverings are mandatory on the Hearing Dogs website.
+You can also find out useful tips for communicating with lipreaders on the Hearing Dogs website.

 Losing hearing aids

-With the introduction of face masks/ coverings, hearing aid users have reported that they are losing their hearing aids more frequently.
+With increased use of face masks/ coverings, hearing aid users are more at risk of losing their hearing aids accidentally.

 RNID has produced an information video, which details ways to keep your hearing aids safe while face coverings are mandatory.
 Visit their website for their subtitled video.

 You can also reduce the risk of losing your hearing aid with a securing clip.
 The HEAR Ear is designed for Behind the Ear (BTE) hearing aids.
-For more details visit shop.hearinglink.org/hearear/
+This is a great tool if you frequently wear face coverings or you or a loved are prone to losing hearing aids.

 Mum of two Amy Morton, started her Living with Hearing Loss campaign to raise awareness of face masks and coverings, and also encourage businesses to be lipreading-friendly for people with hearing loss.
 Find out more about her campaign here.